bstoeger/xfft/README.md

 The sofware features full undo and load/save support and a multi-document interface.

-This software is based on Qt and FFTW and licensed under version 2 of the GPL.
+This software is based on Qt and FFTW and is licensed under version 2 of the GPL.
 A handful of icons were adapted from the Breeze KDE theme.